 Tickets and tips

 A timeslot system operates to ensure smooth passage through the experience.
-Online tickets ensure you won’t have to wait for the next timeslot, but you can also buy tickets on site.
+Online tickets guarantee you won’t have to wait for the next timeslot, but you can also buy tickets on site.

 You’ll want to be free to move around comfortably, so I’d suggest putting bags and coats and similar in the lockers available in the entrance area (which also has a shop and access to a small café next door).